-Publish to the web is an easy way of sharing for public data.
+Publish to the web is an easy way of sharing public data.
 However, it has some disadvantages as well.
-In this post, you will learn about this feature more in details, and you will learn this feature is, and how it is a difference with Power BI Embedded.
-It will be a very long post if you want to learn about both Power BI Embedded and Publish to the web and compare them here.
-So in this post, I’ll explain Publish to Web, and in next posts, you’ll learn about Power BI embedded, and their differences.
-In this post, you will learn how easy is to share your report with the public through a web page which can be your blog post, and HTML page, or any other web pages.
-Some questions also about this feature answered through the content of this post.
-If you like to learn more about Power BI; read Power BI online book; from Rookie to Rock Star.
+In this article and video, you will learn about this feature in more detail, and you will learn this feature is, and how it is different from Power BI Embedded.
+It will be a very long article if you want to learn about both Power BI Embedded and Publish to the web and compare them here.
+So in this article, I’ll explain Publish to Web, and in another article, you’ll learn about Power BI embedded and their differences.
+In this article, you will learn how easy it is to share your report with the public through a web page which can be your blog post, an HTML page, or any other web page.
+Some frequently asked questions about this feature are answered through the content of this article.
+If you like to learn more about Power BI, read Power BI online book, from Rookie to Rock Star.

 What is Publish to Web?

-Once you published your Power BI report into Power BI Service (or website), then you can share it with others through creating a dashboard, or workspaces in Power BI.
+Once you publish your Power BI report into Power BI Service, you can share it with others by sharing it directly or in workspaces in Power BI.
 What if you want to share it with the public through the web?
-Let’s say you want everyone to see the report and play with it (with all interactive features that you have in Power BI).
-The answer is; use Publish to Web.
-Publish to web allows you to create an embedded code for Power BI report, and use that code in a web page.
+Let’s say you want everyone to see the report and play with it (with all your interactive features in Power BI).
+The answer is; to use Publish to web.
+Publish to web allows you to create an embedded code for the Power BI report and use that code on a web page.
 This simple feature will enable everyone to access the report.
 They won’t be able to edit the report, but they will see the report, and the report will be fully interactive for them so they can highlight items, select slicers, and drill down.

 How to Do It?

 Using this feature is very simple.
-All you need to do is first deploy or publish the report into Power BI website or service.
-And there click on the report (not dashboard).
-Once you opened the report, click on File menu option and choose to Publish to Web.
+You must first deploy or publish the report into the Power BI website or service.
+And there, click on the report (not the dashboard).
+Once you open the report, click on the File menu option, and under Embed report, choose to Publish to Web.

 Then you will be informed about this feature in a message box that mentions this step will create a link and embed code for you to share with the world through a website or even email.
 Click on Create embed code below.

-Because this is all about sharing a report and apparently the data in the report, you will be informed again to check confidentiality of the data and report and make sure you are sharing the content that is not harmful for an organization or someone when it is viewable for the public.
+Because this is all about sharing a report and the data in the report, you will be informed again to check the confidentiality of the data and report and make sure you are sharing content that is not harmful to the organization or someone when it is viewable for the public.

 After clicking on Publish above, you will see the embed code plus a link to share through email if you want.
 You can also choose the size of the screen for the embed code.

-You can browse the link right now to see the report in a browser, even if you open it in Incognito (or Private) mode.
+You can now browse the link to see the report in a browser, even if you open it in Incognito (or Private) mode.

-For browsing the report, you don’t need to login to Power BI service.
-In fact, people for viewing this report won’t need anything.
-As you see in the screenshot, the report is fully interactive, and users can highlight, select or deselect items.
+To browse the report, you don’t need to log in to the Power BI service.
+Users, to view this report, won’t need anything.
+The report is fully interactive; users can highlight, select or deselect items.

-You can also use the embed code and add it to your HTML page, or blog post or wherever you want them to see the report.
+You can also use the embed code and add it to your HTML page, blog post, or wherever you want them to see the report.
 Here is I embedded my code;

-and after adding the embed code full interactive report will be visible in my page like this:
+And after adding the embed code full interactive report will be visible on my page like this:

 What You Share is for Everyone!

-The first thing you might think is usually security.
+The first thing you might think of is usually security.
 How can you manage security on this?
 The short answer is there is no security here.
-The report is shared through the web, or email, with EVERYONE.
+The report is shared through the web or email with EVERYONE.
 So everyone who has the link or embeds code can access the report.
 They cannot edit it.
-But the can view it with no restriction.
+But they can view it with no restrictions.

 All Report Pages Are Visible

-If you have a report with 10+ pages, all of them would be visible to browsers.
-You can not limit which pages you want to show and which you don’t. as an example the report you see above has more than one page, and you can view all of them.
-I recommend creating different reports if you want to restrict some pages, and share them separately.
+If you have a report with 10+ pages, it will be visible to browsers.
+You can not limit which pages you want to show and which you don’t.
+For example, the above report has more than one page, and you can view it.
+I recommend creating different reports if you want to restrict some pages and share them separately.

 All Report Pages Are Visible

-If you have a report with 10+ pages, all of them would be visible to browsers.
+If you have a report with multiple pages, it will be visible to browsers.
 You can not limit which pages you want to show and which you don’t.
-As an example, the report you see above has more than one page, and you can view all of them.
+For example, the above report has more than one page, and you can view it.
 I recommend creating different reports if you want to restrict some pages and share them separately.